 The Polignac abandoned La Voûte in the 18th century: they preferred Versailles!
-At that time, we meet the most famous Polignac: Jules de Polignac and his wife Gabrielle de Polastron, friends of the queen Marie-Antoinette!
+Let's meet the most famous Polignac: Jules de Polignac and his wife Gabrielle de Polastron, friends of queen Marie-Antoinette!

 During the French Revolution, owners were forced to leave their castle.
 Then this one was damaged, plundered and sold.
 But wait!
 The Polignac get their castle back in 1815...
 Guy de Polignac restored it from 1888: he only altered the southern façade.